 The Diamond Stock Exchange, locally known as De AmsterdamseDiamantbeurs, was established in 1870.
-It’s the oldest diamond exchange center in the world.
-De AmsterdamseDiamantbeurs is not primarily a diamond cutting factory.
-Neither is it a jewelry vendor.
-Instead, it’s more like a regulatory body that enforces the rules of the diamond trade.
+It is the oldest diamond exchange center in the world.
+De AmsterdamseDiamantbeurs is not primarily a diamond cutting factory, nor is it a jewelry vendor.
+Instead, it is more like a regulatory body that enforces the rules of the diamond trade.

 The Diamond Exchange faced invasions during the Second World War.
 Most traders were forced to flee Holland, and those that remained had their merchandise confiscated.
 However, it eventually survived those onslaughts, and operations resumed as usual.
 On January 1, 2019, the Bourse moved to Amstelveen, a short distance from Amsterdam.

-Besides the diamond factories we’ve discussed here, which also double up as jewelry outlets, Amsterdam is home to many other renowned diamond vendors.
+Besides the diamond factories discussed here, which also double up as jewelry outlets, Amsterdam is home to many other renowned diamond vendors.
 Examples include Cartier, located at PC Hooftstraat 132-134, 1071 CE Amsterdam and Zazare Diamonds, at Weteringschans 89, 1017 RZ Amsterdam.
-Another reputable merchant is Swarovski, which is situated at Kalverstraat 113, 1012 PA Amsterdam .
+Another reputable merchant is Swarovski, situated at Kalverstraat 113, 1012 PA Amsterdam.
 Each of these stores prides itself on providing unique pieces of diamonds.
-You can choose your desired setting and cut.
-After that, it takes roughly half an hour for the jewel to be ready.
+You can choose your desired setting and cut, after which it takes roughly half an hour for the jewel to be ready.

 Is It Easy to Buy Diamonds in Amsterdam?

-Compared to most cities in the world, it’s reasonably easy to buy diamonds in Amsterdam.
-That’s due to the presence of age-old diamond factories.
-The factories offer amazing tours to their clients.
-That way, you learn as much as possible before making your purchase.
-Additionally, these factories strive to maintain the best industry practices.
-That’s in line with fostering the reputation of Amsterdam as a favorite global diamond city.
+Compared to most cities globally, it is reasonably easy to buy diamonds in Amsterdam due to the presence of old diamond factories.
+The factories offer unique tours to their clients so that you can learn as much as possible before making your purchase.
+Additionally, these factories strive to maintain the best industry practices, which is in line with fostering Amsterdam's reputation as a favorite global diamond city.

 Another benefit of Amsterdam diamond cutting and polishing factories is their highly-trained staff.
-You should remember that most of the companies have retained their traditional Jewish laborers.
-And as we mentioned, the diamond cutting and polishing expertise of the Jews goes back in time.
-So, if you desire professionally-cut and meticulously-polished gems, Amsterdam is the place to be.
+It would be best if you remember that most companies have retained their traditional Jewish laborers.
+As mentioned, the diamond cutting and polishing expertise of the Jews goes back in time.
+Therefore, if you desire professionally-cut and meticulously-polished gems, Amsterdam is the go-to place.

 After processing their diamonds, the companies subject the jewels to professional grading processes before allowing them into their showrooms.
-If you choose to buy diamonds from these factories, you’ll likely get fair bargains too.
-As you may have gathered, the companies mostly offer their gems at wholesale prices.
+If you choose to buy diamonds from these factories, you will likely get fair bargains too.
+As you may have gathered, the companies mainly offer their gems at wholesale prices.
 The same applies to most diamond vendors in the city.
 But for small-scale independent merchants, you should exercise due diligence when purchasing diamonds.
-Ensure their diamonds are ethically obtained and professionally-graded.
+Ensure that their diamonds are ethically obtained and professionally-graded.

-Amsterdam may have gone through rough times in a bid to maintain its image as a global diamond hub.
-But for the most part, the city remains an ideal diamond trading center.
+Amsterdam may have gone through rough times in a bid to maintain its image as a global diamond hub, though for the most part, the city remains an ideal diamond trading center.
 Through its numerous diamond factories, you can seamlessly shop for diamonds as you also learn.
-The best part?
-You can have the stone customized to your needs, right on your watch.
+The best part is that you can have the stone customized to your needs right on your watch.